sudosu404/tailnet-cli/docs/configuration-reference.md

 ## Secret Resolution

-tsbridge resolves secrets using different modes based on what you specify:
+tailnet resolves secrets using different modes based on what you specify:

 **Direct mode** (when you set a value directly):